Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 (e) These regulations do not apply to Doctoral students.

-2. Accommodation Fees for each semester shall be paid as scheduled.
+1. Accommodation fees for each semester shall be paid as scheduled.

-3. Any resident student whose accommodation fees are not paid by the due date may be debarred from residence unless special arrangement has been made with the Accommodation Services Office.
-A penalty fee shall be added to any outstanding accommodation fees, which will also jeopardise the receipt of University examination results and could result in debt collection proceedings being taken.
+2. Any resident whose accommodation fees are not paid by the due date may be debarred from residence unless special arrangements have been made with the Accommodation Team.

-4. Any resident student intending to withdraw from study will be required to withdraw from University accommodation.
-Application forms for release from University student accommodation are available from Accommodation Services.
+3. Any resident intending to withdraw from study will be required to withdraw from University accommodation.
+Application forms for release from University student accommodation are available from the Accommodation Team.

-Details on the scholarships available from Massey University are published on the Internet: http://awards.massey.ac.nz/
+Details on the scholarships available from Massey University are published on the Internet: awards.massey.ac.nz/

 Further information is available from Massey Contact at each campus or telephone 0800 MASSEY.